smlisk0630/NewCaseFlowComponent/README.md

 The Flow creates a new Case with lookup field visibility dependent on the value of the Type field.
 It also includes a File Upload component to allow attachment of screenshots.

+The field visibility is a condition of the QuickChoice Component from Alex Edelstein's FlowBasePacks on UnofficialSF.

 ## Usage
 ![New Case Form Screen 1](assets/images/NewCaseForm1.png)
 ![New Case Form Screen 2](assets/images/NewCaseForm3.png)